ananyadua27/arxiv-lang-graph/README.md

 ### Extensibility & Customization

-- **Model Backend Switching**: Abstracted LLM interface allows plugging in different transformer models or OpenAI GPT engines with minimal code changes.
+- **Model Backend Switching**: Abstracted LLM interface allows different plug-in transformer models or OpenAI GPT engines with minimal code changes.
 - **Workflow Expansion**: LangGraph workflows can be extended to add additional agents for trend forecasting, or multi-modal data analysis.

 ---

-## Engineering Considerations

-- Adopted **asynchronous programming** with `asyncio` and FastAPI for improved scalability under concurrent requests.
-- Maintained **clean separation of concerns** between data fetching, NLP processing, and API presentation layers.
-- Leveraged **container-friendly** design for easy Dockerization and cloud deployment.
-- Included comprehensive **logging and error handling** to ensure reliability in production environments.

----

 ## Notes

 - The project prioritizes **local inference** using Hugging Face models to avoid API rate limits and reduce costs but can be adapted to OpenAI’s API by updating configuration.
-- LangGraph’s conditional edges and dynamic routing enable **non-linear workflows with retry loops**, supporting robust, agentic AI orchestration.

 ---